isomerpages/moe-chijstc/_announcements/Announcements.md

 Date: Tuesday 14 November 2023
 Time: 4.00pm – 5.00pm
 <br>
-Interested participants are encouraged to pre-register via this link: https://go.gov.sg/stc-openhouse2023.
+Interested participants are encouraged to pre-register via this link:<a href="https://go.gov.sg/stc-openhouse2023">https://go.gov.sg/stc-openhouse2023</a>.
 The Zoom link to the webinar will be sent closer to the date.

 </p><p><strong>2023 Sec 2 Parents Info Session</strong>
 <br>Please click below for more information.</p><ol>